What is OmniFaces?

-Since OmniFaces 1.6 there is an optional dependency on CDI, which turned out to be troublesome in some outdated environments, so they were since version 1.10 removed from version 1.x for a better compatibility with those environments.
+Since OmniFaces 1.6 there was an optional dependency on CDI, which turned out to be troublesome in some outdated environments, so they were since version 1.10 removed from version 1.x for a better compatibility with those environments.
 The CDI specific features remain in version 2.x whereby the CDI dependency is thus made required.
 Version 1.x users who are already using CDI specific features on a JSF 2.1 environment should be able to effortlessly migrate to version 2.x.
-As of now, OmniFaces 2.x is backwards compatible with JSF 2.1.
-OmniFaces 2.2 is not anymore backwards compatible with JSF 2.0 anymore due to the new
+OmniFaces 2.0/2.1 is unofficially backwards compatible with JSF 2.1.
+OmniFaces 2.2 is not anymore backwards compatible with JSF 2.1.

-All versions have an optional dependency on JSR303 Bean Validation which is only required when you actually use
+All OmniFaces versions have an optional dependency on JSR303 Bean Validation which is only required when you start to actually use

 OmniFaces should principally integrate perfectly well with most other JSF component libraries.
 Even more, the OmniFaces showcase application uses PrimeFaces.
 If you encounter problems in combination with a specific component library, then by all means report an issue.
 We’ll investigate if it’s caused by OmniFaces or the component library in question and fix it or propose a workaround solution, depending on the nature of the problem.
 Note that OmniFaces is due to the mandatory Servlet API dependency not compatible with portlets.

 It is a matter of dropping the OmniFaces 3.13.4 JAR file in